n-buna404/n-buna404.github.io/_posts/2021-06-10-Parasyte-Rewatch-Spree-Ep7-12.md

 A dead dog isn't a dog anymore.
 It is a dog-shaped lump of meat.<br><br>
 The power of fan girl.
 I am always observing you.<br><br>
 Oh shot, blue bird 青い鳥。My PTSD is coming back.
 To be honest, I had always been team kana.
 If only she listened to what shinichi said.
 Another "I can't cry but I am dying inside" incoming.<br><br>
 Unrequited love huh.
 That is more than enough itami（痛み）we need already.
 Btw miyuki sawahiro had a distinctive low pitch at every end of her line.
-For your info, she was voicing Sinon from GGO. <br><br>
+For your info, she also voiced Sinon from GGO. <br><br>
 Ep12-心　14:55 <br>
 I will show you my power properly this time for sure.<br>
 今度こそ、ちゃんと私の力見せた上げる。<br><br>